No Job at KLM Without Vaccination, Is That Allowed?

-On June 2, the District Court of Amsterdam addressed the question of whether KLM is allowed to ask candidate pilots if they have been vaccinated.
-KLM believes that, during the application process, it may check whether candidate pilots are able to fly to all destinations.
-According to the pilots' union, this would be too great an infringement on their right to respect for private life.
+On 2 June, the Amsterdam subdistrict court considered the question of whether KLM may ask prospective pilots whether they have been vaccinated.
+KLM believes it is allowed to investigate in the application process whether candidate pilots are deployable to all destinations flown.
+According to the pilots’ union, this would be too much of an invasion of their privacy.

 What was going on?

 KLM is a popular employer among pilots.
 That is why KLM maintains a waiting list on which pilots can register as soon as they have finished their training.
 Recently, for the first time since the corona pandemic, new pilots are being hired.
 The candidates are first invited to a “Let’s connect” interview.
 Nowadays, that interview asks about the candidate’s vaccination status.
 If the candidate indicates that he or she is not fully vaccinated against corona or does not want to answer, the application process is immediately terminated.
 The reason for this is that an unvaccinated pilot is not allowed to fly to all KLM destinations.
 According to KLM, it is its established policy not to hire pilots with travel restrictions.
 This is because KLM wants to avoid the risk of not being able to fill the flight schedule.

 Nothing is recorded about vaccination status: the candidate is simply removed from the waiting list if he or she is not fully vaccinated.
 According to KLM, this has not yet happened in practice because every candidate was vaccinated or stated that he or she was willing to be vaccinated.